Probing general relativistic spin-orbit coupling with gravitational waves from hierarchical triple systems: Detectability

-\paragraph*{\bf Detectability.}
+\section{Detectability}

 Throughout this work, we have assumed a fiducial background \ac{BH} mass of $5\times10^4~M_\odot$.
-In this regime, the wavelength of \acp{GW} detectable by terrestrial observatories is sufficiently large to deviate from the \ac{GO} propagation without requiring a wave optics treatment~\cite{Tambalo:2022plm, Leung:2023lmq} -- the regime in which our \ac{GSHE} calculation applies.
-We identify two favorable configurations that yield $|\beta| \gtrsim 1$: aligned source and observer (\cref{fig:example_trajectory}) and non-aligned source-observer, where a strongly deflected trajectory grazes the shadow of the background \ac{BH}.
-Both configurations are apparent in~\cref{fig:shadow_beta}, where the dispersive \ac{GSHE} amplitude is shown as a function of the emission direction for a source at $(5~R_{\rm s}, \pi/2, 0)$ (following Ref.~\citep[Sec.
-III.A.3]{GSHE_lensing}).
+In this regime, the wavelength of \acp{GW} detectable by terrestrial observatories is sufficiently large to deviate from the \ac{GO} propagation without requiring a wave optics treatment~\citep{Tambalo:2022plm, Leung:2023lmq} -- the regime in which our \ac{GSHE} calculation applies.
+We identify two favourable configurations that yield $|\beta| \gtrsim 1$: aligned source and observer (\cref{fig:example_trajectory}) and non-aligned source-observer, where a strongly deflected trajectory grazes the shadow of the background \ac{BH}.
+Both configurations are apparent in~\cref{fig:shadow_beta}, where the dispersive \ac{GSHE} amplitude is shown as a function of the emission direction for a source at $(5~R_{\rm s}, \pi/2, 0)$.
 The outer ring of $|\beta| \gtrsim 1$ corresponds to magnified bundles of trajectories toward observers closely aligned with the source-\ac{BH} system.
 The inner region around the \ac{BH} shadow boundary consists of bundles that are strongly deflected or even loop around the \ac{BH}.
-These trajectories reach non-aligned observers but are strongly demagnified.
+These trajectories reach non-aligned observers but are highly demagnified.

-We calculate that in the scenario of~\cref{fig:shadow_beta}, approximately $5\%$ of the initial directions on the source celestial half-sphere facing the \ac{BH} yield $|\beta| \gtrsim 0.5$, further scaling as the inverse square of the radial source distance from the background \ac{BH}.
+We calculate that in the scenario of~\cref{fig:shadow_beta}, approximately $5\%$ of the initial directions on the celestial half-sphere of the source facing the \ac{BH} yield $|\beta| \gtrsim 0.5$, further scaling as the inverse square of the radial source distance from the background \ac{BH}.
 Translating probabilities to the observer frame introduces a Jacobian element $|\mu|^{-1}$.
-This reflects how magnified images require a precise source-lens-observer alignment, while demagnified images are generic: there is at least one strongly deflected trajectory grazing the lightring and reaching any observer.
-Trajectories with $|\mu|\ll 1$ and $|\beta| \gtrsim 1$ are the primary contributors to the probability, even when accounting for demagnification.
+This reflects how magnified images require a precise source-\ac{BH}-observer alignment, while demagnified images are generic: there is at least one strongly deflected trajectory that grazes the light ring and reaches any observer.
+Trajectories with $|\mu|\ll 1$ and $|\beta| \gtrsim 1$ are the main contributors to probability, even when demagnification is taken into account.

 To estimate the detection probabilities, we define the effective \ac{GSHE} observable volume